Carotid Artery Disease

 Call for appointment:410-553-8300 410-553-8300

-You are at a higher risk for stroke due to carotid artery disease if you have high blood pressure or cholesterol, irregular heartbeat, diabetes, are a smoker, have already had a stroke or if you have a family history of strokes.
+You are at a higher risk for stroke due to carotid artery disease if you experience these conditions:

-Most cases of carotid artery disease do not require treatment — developing some plaque in the carotid arteries is normal as one ages.
-But when plaque causes a blockage of 60 to 70% or more, or causes transient ischemic attacks, or “mini-strokes,” treatment may be required.
+Most cases of carotid artery disease do not require treatment.
+But when plaque causes a blockage of 60 to 70% or more, or causes mini-strokes, treatment may be required.

-A surgical procedure called a carotid endarterectomy (CEA) has been shown to be the best defense against strokes due to severe carotid artery disease.
-After the CEA procedure, more than 90% of patients are free from stroke and have normal carotid arteries for the rest of their lives.
+A carotid endarterectomy (CEA) clears up a larger percentage of the plaque.
+After the CEA, more than 90% of patients are free from stroke and have normal carotid arteries for the rest of their lives.

 For more information or to make an appointment with the Vascular Center at UM BWMC, call 410-553-8300.